dmayerdesign/funk/GOOD_IDEAS.md

 - Take testing seriously.
 - Take type safety and code correctness seriously.

+# Less-important ideas that are also good

+## The file system is part of the code

+### One file, one function

+- Enforces single-responsibility principle.
+- Keeps tests simple and small.
+- Surfaces architectural boundaries.

+### Default exports

+- Instead of the function/class name occurring twice in my code (in the filename and in the function/class definition), it only occurs once.
+- They encourage writing single-responsibility files.

 ## Avoiding performance pitfalls as well as micro-optimizations

 - **Example of avoiding pitfalls:** Anything that runs in resource-constrained